 What are the HPDS?

-The High-Performance Development Standards, hereinafter referred to as the “HPDS”, is the new design standard that will apply to development applications submitted in the Cities of Cambridge, Kitchener, Waterloo, and the (ideally) Townships of North Dumfries, Wellesley, Wilmot, and Woolwich.
+The High-Performance Development Standards (HPDS), are a set of design standards planned for new development applications in the Cities of Cambridge, Kitchener, and Waterloo, and the Townships of North Dumfries, Wellesley, Wilmot, and Woolwich.
+They are often called "green development standards" in other communities across Ontario.

 Why are the HPDS being introduced?